magento/devdocs/src/guides/v2.4/graphql/mutations/create-company-user.md

 The `createCompanyUser` mutation allows an existing company user who is assigned a role that contains the `Magento_Company::users_edit` permission to create a new company user.
 The specified email address determines how Magento processes the request.

--  If the email address is unique for the website?, Magento immediately creates the company user.
+-  If the email address is unique for the website, Magento immediately creates the company user.

 -  If the email address belongs to a customer who is not a company user, Magento sends an invitation to join the company organization to the customer.
 When the customer accepts the invitation, Magento adds the customer to the company organization.